CU-DBMI/redirects/README.md

 2. Point your domain name provider to GitHub Pages using an `A` record.
    This is slightly different for each company; they should have their own instructions on how to do it.
 3. Set the custom domain field in the "Pages" settings of the _website repo_ (automatically creates a `CNAME` file in the repo).
-4. GitHub should tell you that your site is now being hosted at e.g. `your-domain.com`.
+4. After a minute or so, GitHub should tell you that your site is now being hosted at e.g. `your-domain.com`.

 ### Add notes